-The science of learning
+Explore the science of learning

 The science of learning draws upon educational neuroscience and psychology to help you gain an insight into how students learn.
 We have collated a selection of resources and top tips to help you bring this into your school or college.

-The science of learning: online CPD
+The science of learning: SELF-PACED online CPD

-Guided by Professor Paul Howard-Jones (The Secret Life of Four and Five Year Olds) and Professor Tim Jay, develop an understanding of the science of learning and discuss its impact on your teaching
+Guided by Professor Paul Howard-Jones (The Secret Life of Four and Five Year Olds) and Professor Tim Jay, develop an understanding of the science of learning and discuss its impact on your teaching.

 Online publications

-Blog on Learning and Development
+Blog on learning and development

-British Psychological Society Blog
+British Psychological Society blog

 Engaging the brain's reward system